sorata000x/Skill-Tree/README.md

 This project is inspired by skill tree of various video game, as well as tree data structure in computer science.
 My aim is to combine these concepts to help visualizing data in a concise manner and organizing them easily.

+## What Do I Use Skill Tree For?

+- Very nice way to document what I have learned and plan out what I need to learn

 ## Doing

 ## To Do

 Bug Fix

+- Skill preview position is off if scrolled
 - Need to show preview on skill edit on
 - Close all popups on mouse down instead of mouse up
 - SkillEdit